rocicorp/replicache/README.md

 #### Authentication

 Most applications return a Client View that is specific to the calling user.
 Replicache supports sending user credentials through the standard `Authorization` HTTP header.
+If authorization fails, the Client View should return HTTP 401 (Unauthorized).
+The Replicache client will prompt user code to reauthenticate in that case.

+#### Errors

+All responses other than HTTP 200 with a valid JSON Client View and HTTP 401 are treated as errors by the Diff Server.
+The Client View response is ignored and the app is sent the last known state instead.

 ### Step 3: Test Downstream Sync